 A Church Profile/Portfolio is prepared and produced.

-Evaluate Health and Spiritual condition of Pastor and leaders of the church.
+Evaluate the Health and Spiritual condition of the Pastor and leaders of the church.

-Conduct change readiness inventory on the church Site Visit Assessment.
+Conduct a change readiness inventory on the church Site Visit Assessment.

 Meet with an identified group of congregational leaders to discuss findings.